You can export Revizto models to IFC files. Then you can import them to other Revizto projects or authoring tools.

 The default path is C:\Program Files\Vizerra LLC\Revizto5\Bin\ExportToIFC.exe.

-Run the utility with the following syntax:
+Run the utility in the command line with the following syntax:

 ExportToIFC.exe <source path> <destination path> <IFC version> [<user email>]